-Table 18: The comparison of structural social capital indicators among the four countries (Bhutan, Bolivia, Burkina in-kind contributions. and cash a Fotal score of combined 4.
-10.
+Table 18: The comparison of structural social capital indicators among the four countries (Bhutan, Bolivia, Burkina

 Scaled from 0 to 100.
-Average number of times a household member attended a group meeting in the last three months, normalised for the number of memberships. -i ci ci
+Average number of times a household member attended a group meeting in the last three months, normalised for the number of memberships.
+3 7 7

+Total score of combined cash and in-kind contributions.
 Percentage of memberships in the community-initiated groups/organisations.